 The Weird Times monster is hairy, scary, and totally unpredictable, constantly sprouting freaky new tentacles to worry about.

-Whatever your personal, political, or economic beliefs, we can all agree on one thing: the Weird Times monster is tromping all over the place right now.
-From election antics, freaky weather, and oh yeah, that little virus thing, we’re all shook up and 2020 isn’t even half over.
+Whatever your personal, political, or economic beliefs, we can all agree on one thing: the Weird Times monster has been tromping all over the place for the last few years, and it doesn’t look like he’ll be stopping any time soon.

 How do credit unions and credit union marketers cope with extremes of uncertainty?
 Where do we fit in?

 Weird is what credit unions are made for

 Remember the little smiling umbrella guy from your CU History 101 class?

 Sure, he’s a little corny (he’s a refugee from the 1920s, after all), but he makes a good point: credit unions are a powerful way for regular people to band together and help each other make it through tough times.

 Credit unions will always be key to helping regular folks weather whatever storms are brewing.
 Tough times (and yes, Weird times like these) are exactly what credit unions are made for.

 During the 2007-2009 recession, credit unions continued to lend, even when other financial institutions had stopped.
 And afterwards, credit unions also participated heavily in mortgage modification programs to keep thousands of members in their homes rather than foreclosing.

 Same for every day’s crisis-of-the-day: credit unions are an important part of the solution.